Tax Planning Guide

 QUALIFIED BUSINESS INCOME DEDUCTION

-The Qualified Business Income Deduction (QBI or 199A Deduction), in certain situations, may provide up to 20% tax deduction on qualified business income from eligible partnerships, S corporations, and sole proprietorships.
-For taxpayers with taxable income exceeding $326,600 for a married couple filing a joint return, or $163,300 for all other taxpayers, the deduction is subject to limitations.
-This applies to new or used expenditures.
+This deduction, in certain situations, may provide up to 20% tax deduction on qualified business income for eligible partnerships, S corporations and sole proprietorships.
+For taxpayers with taxable income exceeding $329,800 for a married couple filing a joint return, or $164,900 for all other taxpayers, the deduction is subject to limitations.

 These limitations include: